StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 5 - Analysis/README.md

 # ⌚ Time Length

-Note: The files take a several minutes to combine because of functions like `rbindlist()`, unfortunately.
+Note: The `Analysis.pdf` file take a several minutes to knit because of funcions like `rbindlist()` that combine all of the datasets together.

 ---